Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

 # Next Steps

-After you have a locally running cluster, you can use it to provision a cluster in a cloud provider such as GKE or Digital Ocean.
+After you have a locally running Rancher instance, you can use it to provision a cluster in a cloud provider such as GKE or Digital Ocean.
 See the following documentation: https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/

 ### Local setup